Wajeeha-Ijaz/ETL-EDA-Python-SQL/README.md

 ### This project is all about Creating database at MySQL and loading data in csv format to MySQL in a single table.
+Also queried some of the data.
 Code is also attached in repository